Elon Musk Talks Self-Driving, Batteries, Space, Neuralink, COVID-19 Vaccines, Bitcoin In Clubhouse Appearance

 On Vaccines and COVID-19: Musk touched upon the advances made in medicine, especially mRNA technology.
 He noted that vaccines for COVID-19 were developed using such tech.
 A company that he mentioned specifically in relation to this was Moderna Inc (NASDAQ: MRNA).
 He also noted that Moderna and Pfizer Inc (NYSE: PFE) vaccines needed ultracold temperatures as they were MRNA-based.
 Musk said there’s an “avalanche of vaccine” coming and the resultant glut would mean that some of it would have to be “thrown away this year.”

 Neuralink: On Neuralink, Musk said that it was about staying “relevant.”
 The entrepreneur said people are already cyborgs and a direct neural interface would increase the bit-rate of communication between people and devices such as phones.
-Musk revealed that the earliest applications of Neuralink would be for people who are suffering from brain injuries.
+Musk revealed that the earliest applications of Neuralink would for people who are suffering from brain injuries.

 Photo courtesy: Daniel Oberhaus via Flickr